Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa

 Student participation in the resolution of individual activities.

-Group and cooperative learning with group activity.
+Group and cooperative learning with a team project.

 Hours